nicholaseaw/AutoTransmittal/README.md

 # dynamo
-Examples of Python codes written in Dynamo for various scripts.
+Samples of Python codes in Dynamo for automation of extracting and storing data in transmittal records.